 Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 For many families, cutting down a Christmas tree is an annual tradition that marks the beginning of the holiday season.
-If you're thinking of going the cut-your-own route this year, start your tree search by checking out our extensive list of New Jersey Christmas tree farms.
+If you're thinking of going the cut-your-own route this year, start your Christmas tree search by checking out our list of New Jersey Christmas tree farms.

 Many farms sell refreshments to keep you fortified during your search, and some also offer seasonal farm fun like Santa visits, scenic wagon rides, and marshmallows around the fire pit.
 Don't feel like cutting a tree down yourself?
 Most farms will cut it for you and take care of the drilling and baling.